MattOhare1999/dissertation/documentation/notes/notes.md

   * If the data is uniformly distributed on the manifold then the cover will be "good"
   * We assume the data is uniformly distributed however in order to do this we must define a Riemannian metric on the manifold to make this assumption true (define a notion of distance that varys from point to point as we move across the data).
   * We also move to a fuzzy cover (circles around each point that fade when reaching the nearest neighbour, can be converted to lines of different weights to signigy distance).
+  * We also must assume that the manifold is locally connected (ie, all points join to each other)
   * Under a probabilistic fuzzy union the combination of weights on edges is given by f(a,b) = a+b - a.b
   * This captures the local structure as well as the global structure of the data.